scientific-python/specs/spec-0004/index.md

 After someone creates an issue on https://github.com/scientific-python/upload-nightly-action requesting access to upload wheels a human/admin has to respond to that request.

+The admins are drawn from active members from the scientific Python community.
+Ideally, the collection of admins comprises a broad selection of community members across different projects and underlying organizations.
+This is to ensure community ownership of the wheel-hosting infrastructure and ensure that adminstration is governed by consensus, as opposed to unilateral decision-making by any individual, project, or organization.
-Admins are people from the community who are ideally not part of the same organizations nor project.
-This is to prevent malicious activities from a given group of actors and ensure a diverse and healthy community.
-Adding new people to the list of admins requires at least an issue to be openned.
+Adding new people to the list of admins requires at least an issue to be opened.

 We want to be open to projects uploading wheels but at the same time need to perform some amount of due dilligence before giving people access.
 This is because once a user is given access their work will be broadcasted through the broad exposure of Scientific Python.
 This could be abused to publish malicious packages.

-Once you have established who the person is and that they represent the project they want to upload wheels for ask the person to create an account on https://anaconda.org and tell you the username.
-We suggest that projects have at least 2 representatives.
+Once a project has chosen the person or persons who they wish to serve as adminstrators for the nightly wheels, those person(s) should create an account on https://anaconda.org and share the resulting usernames with the project.
+We suggest that each project have at least 2 representatives for redundancy and to ensure that the pool of administrators is sufficiently broad and representative of the underlying community.
 When considering representatives, we suggest that projects nominate individuals that do not have significant community, organizational, or employer overlap with existing representatives to ensure that we have a diverse community.